-Hi there!
-My name is Robin.
-I'm glad you stopped by.
+I'm Robin, and I'm glad you stopped by.

 Raising children has proved to be the single most difficult job I have ever done.
 Before kids, I believed that if I poured my heart and soul into the entire parenting thing, then my children would naturally turn out to be above average members of society.

 That dream turned in to hoping none of them would become a threat to society.

 Or end up on the Jerry Springer Show.

 Okay.
 I'm kidding about that.
 I love being a mom to these kids and am super proud of who they are becoming.
 Hang out with me for a while and it won't take you long to figure that out.